mjgs/mjgs.github.io/_posts/2020/2020-01-17-new-linkblog-feature-rss-atom-and-json-feeds.md

 For a more detailed decription about feeds check out the [You Need Feeds](https://www.youneedfeeds.com) site.
 Also useful is this [list of rss feeds for social media sites](https://www.labnol.org/internet/rss-feeds-directory/21242/) which might give you some ideas about what is possible.

+If you want to try out running a linkblog then signup for the 14 day [free trial](https://linkblog.io/signup), after the trial it's just a few dollars per year.